ArctosDB/documentation-wiki/_documentation/identification.markdown

 `Identification_Agent .
 Agent_ID NUMBER(22) not null`

-Determiners are the [agent](/documentation/agent) (or agents, usually a person) who identified the specimen.
+Determiners are the [agent](/documentation/agent) (or agents, usually a person) who identified the cataloged object.
 More than one agent can be entered.
 The order in which such co-determiners are displayed is set in the form by the order in which they were added to the determination.
 To change the displayed order, drag rows.